mayuresh-savargaonkar/starter-hugo-academic/content/post/mrec/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'MRECs for Improving EV Charging'
+  caption: 'MRECs for Improving EV Charging Infrastructure'
   focal_point: ''
   placement: 1
   preview_only: false